Post Details

 Vishing: Vishing operates on the same principles as phishing attacks but employs voice calls.
 An example of a common vishing scam is the “extended vehicle warranty” scheme, where fraudsters call potential victims, asserting their vehicle’s extended warranty expires.
 Victims are urged to disclose their banking credentials to facilitate the purported setup of a new contract.

 Smishing: A phishing variant uses SMS text messages to target unsuspecting victims.
 Smishing tactics closely resemble those of email phishing attacks.
-Fraudsters send a text claiming that the victim’s account (such as online banking or PayPal) has been compromised, prompting them to share current login information.
+Fraudsters send a text claiming that the victim’s account (such as online banking) has been compromised, prompting them to share current login information.
 Once the fraudster obtains login credentials, they can change the password and deny the victim access to the account.

 Account Takeover (ATO): ATO occurs when unauthorised individuals gain access to online accounts, seizing control for fraudulent activities.
 This may involve changing passwords, making unauthorised purchases, or accessing personal information without the account owner’s knowledge.
 Identity theft manifests in various ways, whether through insider threats, data breaches, or rummaging through discarded information.
 Account Takeover (ATO) fraud occurs when unauthorised users access customer accounts, often facilitated by stolen login details from data breaches.
 The consequences are swift and severe, as fraudsters aim to exploit the bill before the victim takes protective measures.